Skip to main content

 Written by Dajana

-How does health coverage differ between expat health insurance and travel health insurance?
+How is expat health insurance different from travel health insurance?

 What geographical coverage do expat health insurance and travel health insurance provide?

 Expat health insurance covers Germany and temporary trips to European Union countries, Schengen countries, Andorra, Monaco, San Marino, and Vatican City.
-Outbound travel insurance provides worldwide coverage but excludes coverage within Germany.
+Travel insurance generally provides worldwide coverage but excludes coverage within Germany.

 Did this answer your question?